RedisInsight/RedisInsight/tests/playwright/README.md

 # RedisInsight Playwright Tests

 This project contains Playwright tests for RedisInsight.
+It supports running tests on Electron, Docker and Web Redisinsight builds.

+## Folder structure

+- `/env` - contains env configs for the 3 types of builds.
+- `/tests` - Contains the actual tests.
+- `/helpers/api` - ported some api helpers from the tests/e2e project.
+They are used for setting up data.
+- `/pageObjects` - ported page element locators and logic from the tests/e2e project.

 ## Prerequisites